ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

    specifying a simple string instead of any of the available symbols.

-5. [:background_exec] - Control execution as background process
-   {:none, :auto, :win, :unix}.
-   Defaults to :none if unspecified.

-6. [:optional] - By default a tool is required for operation, which means tests will be aborted if the tool is not present.
+5. [:optional] - By default a tool is required for operation, which means tests will be aborted if the tool is not present.
 However, you can set this to `TRUE` if it's not needed for testing.